resilient-swarms/argos-sferes/README.md

 An interface for using the ARGoS swarm robotics simulator with the Sferes evolutionary algorithm framework.

+The argos-sferes repository has been used in the paper:

+Bossens, D. M., & Tarapore, D. (2020).
+QED: using Quality-Environment-Diversity to evolve resilient robot swarms.
+ArXiv:2003.02341 Preprint.
+Retrieved from http://arxiv.org/abs/2003.02341

 Instruction for compilation (using MAP-Elites and neural-network modules)
 -------------